jupyter/jupyter/docs/source/contrib_docs/doc-new-repos.md

-# Setting up a README in a new Jupyter repo
+# Setting up a README

 Providing users and developers consistency across repos is a valuable time saver and improves user productivity.